White House shaken as Russia probe pierces Trump’s inner circle - Nigeria Today

 Trump has denied any collusion with Russia, calling the probe “the greatest witch hunt” in American political history.

-The post White House shaken as Russia probe pierces Trump’s inner circle appeared first on Vanguard News.
+The post White House shaken as Russia probe pierces Trump’s inner circle appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share